SEN Policy and Information Report

 - Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school

-- Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans
+- Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have Education Health and Care Plans (EHCP)

 - Advise on the graduated approach to providing SEN support